MozillaFoundation/foundation.mozilla.org/README.md

 When relevant, we encourage you to write tests.
 You can run the tests using the following commands

-- Run Node.js tests: `docker-test-node`
+- Run Node tests: `inv docker-test-node`
-- Run Python tests: `docker-test-python`
+- Run Python tests: `inv docker-test-python`

 ### Visual regression tests